MashymAli/MyDictionary/README.md

 ## Prerequisites
 * Django 4.1.1 version should be installed on your system.
 * Python should be installed on your system.
-* You have your own API key for oxford dictionary.
+* You should have your own API key for oxford dictionary.
 * Go through requirements.txt file to see all the modules used in this project.

+# Running on your system
+* Download all modules used in this project.
+* Clone this repo on your local system.
+* Create .env file and, add your SECRET_KEY and APP_ID of API there.

 ## Deployed Link
 Click here 👇 </br>